Install an Anti-Scald Valve in Singapore

 Why use an anti-scald valve in Singapore?

-Putting the temperature in the hot water lower is not safe.
+Lowering the hot water temperature is not safe.
 Temperatures under 120 degrees F in the water heater may create a good environment for unhealthy bacteria.

 If the water heater temperature is put at 140 degrees F, it destroys harmful bacteria, however, the water from the shower may cause a third-degree burn in only a matter of seconds.